rabbitmq/rabbitmq-website/site/tutorials/tutorial-one-spring-amqp.md

 You'll notice that spring-amqp removes the boiler plate code leaving you with only the logic of the messaging to be concerned about.
-We autowire in the queue that was configured in our bean definition in the Tut1Config class and like many connection abstractions, we wrap the boilerplate rabbitmq client classes with a RabbitTemplate that can be autowired into the sender.
+We autowire in the queue that was configured in our bean definition in the Tut1Config class and like many spring connection abstractions, we wrap the boilerplate rabbitmq client classes with a RabbitTemplate that can be autowired into the sender.
 All that is left is to create a message and invoke the template's